What Protein Powders are Low FODMAP?

 Rice protein powder is considered low FODMAP.
 According to the Monash University Low FODMAP app, brown rice protein (sprouted, organic) is low FODMAP in 2 tablespoons (40g) serves (4).

 Pea Protein (Varying FODMAP Levels)

 Monash University has previously stated in the Monash University Low FODMAP App that pea protein was low FODMAP in 2 tablespoon serves, however, further testing of multiple brands indicates that FODMAP levels may vary.
 Until more testing is undertaken on how processing techniques influence the FODMAP content of pea protein we cannot confidently determine the FODMAP level.
-We recommend that you wait until your symptoms are settled and then test your individual tolerance levels to pea protein, unless the branded product has been certified by Monash University.
+We recommend that you test your individual tolerance levels to pea protein, unless the branded product has been certified by Monash University.

 Soy Protein (Possibly Low FODMAP)

 Soy protein powder is made from defatted soybean flakes that are processed to remove some of the oligosaccharide content.
 Soy protein concentrates have much of the indigestible oligosaccharides removed “such that the raffinose content is less than about 0.5% and the stachyose content is less than about 3%” (7).
 While soy protein isolate has even lower levels of oligosaccharides, with negligible amounts of raffinose and less than 2% stachyose in the final product (7).

 According to Monash University, soy milk made from soy protein is low FODMAP (6).
 So it is possible that soy protein powder is low FODMAP, however that will depend on how it has been processed.
 More testing is needed to understand the FODMAP content in soy protein powders.
 In the meantime, if you do decide to use soy protein powder, choose soy protein isolate powder that contains low amounts of fibre or no fibre content (the oligosaccharides hide in the soybean fibre).